 Put your baby’s routine as a priority if possible.
 Of course you still need to have a life but if you constantly break the routine, what’s the point of having one?
 Try to only break the routine for special occasions.
 You might alter the routine slightly for a special birthday or when travelling on holidays but the sooner you get back on track after the “special occasion” the better.

-Routines Change as Baby Grows
+The Routine Can Change as Baby Grows

 Remember that over time routines will need to change and adapt.
 During growth spurts, sleep regressions or teething your baby may be unsettled or change the timing of their usual activities.
 A lot happens in the first year of life so there will be times when baby adjusts his own routine to eat more, sleep more or less or be a bit fussier than normal.
 You will also need to adjust the routine as the child grows.
 They will start to be awake for longer and have more periods of play during the day time.

-For Older Children & Parents
+Routine For Older Children & Parents

 Routine can make your life easier.